Bio

 I have a strong track record of leveraging interdisciplinary approaches and overcoming key technological challenges to propel investigations in the biology of aging and the gut microbiome.
 In my postdoctoral work, I have developed a cutting-edge metabolomics pipeline using mass spectrometry and bioinformatics.
 Leveraging this tool, I mapped the human gut microbiome metabolism and identified exciting molecular candidates for modulating host physiology (Han et al, Nature, 2021).
 In my graduate work, I have discovered a novel role of bioactive lipids linking chromatin biology to longevity, integrating diverse approaches in genetics, biochemistry, transcriptomics, and lipidomics (Han et al, Nature, 2017).
 Collectively, these efforts underscore my scientific philosophy that interdisciplinary research, in this case driven by mass spectrometry-based small molecule discovery, can enable new lines of inquiry into mammalian aging and physiology.

 As a woman scientist whose passion for teaching comes from her childhood as an immigrant, I believe that education is a great equalizer for people from disadvantaged backgrounds.
 Importantly, teaching and learning is best done in an inclusive, collaborative manner leveraging different perspectives and cultural values.
 Throughout my career, I relished the opportunities to teach and mentor students from diverse backgrounds and career stages: teaching a summer science class with a curriculum that I designed from scratch, leading on-campus mass spectrometry workshops, and mentoring undergraduate and graduate students in the lab.
 I also sought out outreach opportunities in my community by teaching at underserved local schools and leading a Stanford minority-serving summer program.
+Building on my personal journey as an immigrant, scientist, and mother, I aspire to mentor the next generation of scientists at as a faculty member at Duke.

 Duke Biochemistry